itstep-praha/streamlit-examples/README.md

 # Streamlit Examples

-- Simple web apps with Streamlit framework
+Simple web apps with Streamlit framework.
+Each example is a Python file in pages folder.
+Students should implement `main()` function.

 ![Streamlit Examples Screenshot](screen.png)